ubacm/python-tutorial/6_classes/README.md

 that can contain as much information as desired.
 Its a way to more easily represent the world around us.
 Think of any object, for this we will use a car.
 We can identity as few or as many ways to describe the car.

 * Brand            - "Jeep"
 * Make             - "Liberty"
 * Year             - 2006
 * Owner            - "Daniel S"
-* # of Wheels - 4  --> You'll see why this is used.
+* Number of Wheels - 4 (you'll see why this is used)

 We COULD represent all those values as different variables, but that would get very hard to follow once you introduce more and more cars...An easier way to handle all that data is to use a class!
 In Python and other